RussellShelley/Credit_Risk_Analysis/README.md

  - However, sensitivity and precision when predicting the lower case, high risk loans, is a problem.
 F1 score illustrates the balance of precision and sensitivity with a score of 1 being perfect.
 Looking at the classification reports we can see no model does a good job.
  EasyEnsemble does the best, but it still has a low precision score (0.09) which leads to a low,(albeit the best here) F1 score 0.16.
  - This can be further evidenced in the confusion matrix of the best performer where we see 983 false positives(compared to just 93 true positives).
- - **I would conclude that none of these models are good at predicting High-Risk loans.**
+ -If you wish to avoid wrongly flagging low-risk loans as high risk, **I would conclude that none of these models are good at predicting High-Risk loans.**
+ - The caveat is that if you are in a situation when you are **only** worried about false negatives(missing high-risk loans), then EasyEnsembleClassifier with it's high sensitivity could be of use.